Co-created, democratized, healthy, thriving, climate-resilient communities for all in the City of Angels.

 Chief Heat Officer & CEMO Director

 Segura serves a dual role as the City of Los Angeles’ founding Chief Heat Officer and Director of Climate Emergency Mobilization.
-Segura is one of seven Chief Heat Officers worldwide, and the only Latina in the Nation to serve in those respective roles.
+Segura is one of ten Chief Heat Officers worldwide, and the only Latina in the Nation to serve in those respective roles.
 Segura is a thought leader and policy expert in environmental health, public health, and stakeholder engagement.
 She has held executive and leadership roles with public, philanthropic, private, institutional, and non-profit sectors to design, implement, and drive equitable climate policy that promotes healthier and more engaged communities.

 Segura's extensive track record in environmental health sciences, climate, and environmental justice policy makes her an excellent fit for the collaborative approach of her current roles in the City of Los Angeles.
 Segura excels in stakeholder engagement, strategic planning, and building partnerships and coalitions.
 Not surprisingly, Segura holds the advanced degree of Master of Public Health (MPH) from UCLA, which led her to serve as a Program Officer for the California Endowment, then the largest health foundation on the west coast.
 She was also the first Latina Program Director for the UCLA Labor Occupational Safety and Health Program (UCLA-LOSH) at the UCLA Labor Center.
 Segura was the first Statewide Organizing Director in Los Angeles for Communities for a Better Environment during its nascent years in Southern California, and was swiftly promoted to Statewide Associate Director.
 She also pioneered the community co-design of parks and open spaces in the early years of the Los Angeles Neighborhood Land Trust.
 She later served as Planning Commissioner for the City of Los Angeles, District Director for Los Angeles City Council District 13, and as the founding Chair of the Diversity, Equity, and Inclusion Committee for the Los Angeles League of Conservation Voters, while serving as a Board member.